-Highly purified ScI-70 is bound to microwells.
+Highly purified SS-A (52 and 60 kDa) is bound to microwells.
 Antibodies against the coated antigen, if present in diluted patient sample, bind to the respective antigen.
 Washing of the microwells removes unbound unspecific serum and plasma components.
-Horseradish peroxidase (HRP) conjugated anti-human antibodies immunologically detect the bound patient antibodies forming a conjugate/antibody/antigen complex.
+Horseradish peroxidase (HRP) conjugated antihuman antibodies immunologically detect the bound patient antibodies forming a conjugate/ antibody/antigen complex.
 Washing of the microwells removes unbound conjugate.
 An enzyme substrate in the presence of bound conjugate hydrolyzes to form a blue colour.
 The addition of an acid stops the reaction forming a yellow end-product.
 The intensity of this yellow colour is measured photometrically at 450 nm.
 The amount of colour is directly proportional to the concentration of antibodies present in the original sample.